apache/doris/docs/en/developer-guide/benchmark-tool.md

 > ./benchmark_tool --operation=SegmentWriteByFile --input_file=./sample.dat

+#### Use randomly generated data set for page dictionary encoding test

+> ./benchmark_tool --operation=BinaryDictPageEncode --rows_number=10000 --iterations=0

+Randomly generate varchar with a length between [1,8], and perform time-consuming statistics on encoding.

+#### Use randomly generated data set for page dictionary decoding test

+> ./benchmark_tool --operation=BinaryDictPageDecode

+Randomly generate varchar with a length between [1,8] and encode, and perform time-consuming statistics on decoding.

 ## Custom test

 Here, users are supported to use their own functions for performance testing, which can be implemented in `/be/test/tools/benchmark_tool.cpp`.